 After a long run (> 5 miles), I feel exhausted.
-My knees hurt, my ankles hurt, my body hurts.
+My knees hurt, my ankles hurt, and my body hurts.
 I feel the wear put on my body for the rest of the day and sometimes the following day(s) depending on how far I ran.

-After a vigorous rowing workout, I feel exhausted and my legs feel like jello for a little bit, but I definitely don’t feel ‘beat up’ all over.
+After a vigorous rowing workout, I feel exhausted and my legs feel like jello for a while, but I definitely don’t feel ‘beat up’ all over.
 Most times I don’t feel any lingering effects on my body for more than just an hour or two.
 I will feel muscle soreness the next day but not the aching joint pains I get when running.

 Which Machine Is The Better Value?

-The total cost of either machine isn’t the key factor being measured here.
+The total cost of either machine isn’t the key factor to measure here.
 I want to measure which one provides more “bang for your buck”.

 Before writing this article, I thought this would be a more difficult question to answer.
-After rereading the questions above and thinking about it more, there’s no question on my mind which machine is the winner here:
+However, after re-reading the questions above and thinking about it more, there’s no question on my mind which machine is the winner here:

 Verdict: Rowing Machine

 There’s a reason why doctors tell their patients to use a rowing machine rather than a treadmill when rehabbing after surgery.

 A treadmill is a great workout machine and I’m not bashing it at all!
 However, when you put it head-to-head with a rowing machine answering the three questions above, one is clearly ahead of the other.

-Another thing I wanted to note, you can spend $0 to run (outdoors), the same can’t be said about rowing.
+One thing to mention is you can spend $0 to run (outdoors), the same can’t be said about rowing.